nb312/nb312.github.io/_posts/2018-08-11-rirst-post.md

 ---
 layout: post
-title: Test markdown
+title: Using of nbhttp
-subtitle: Each post also has a subtitle
+subtitle: This is my first post about the using of the nbhttp.
 gh-repo: nb312/nbhttp
 gh-badge: [star, fork, follow]
-tags: [test]
+tags: [android]
 ---

 This is my first time to edit this website,so please have a fun and go.